ani171/Engineering_simulations_Ansys/Thermal_Modelling/Basic_simulation.md

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/779a08ad-51f0-4c9a-b54d-0bd94b8974cc" />

-*Step 6 of 14: The **SST k-ω (two-equation)** turbulence model is selected from the options: Zero equation, k-ε (two equations), RNG k-ε, Spalart-Allmaras, Enhanced k-ε, Realisable k-ε, SST k-ω.*
+*Step 6 of 14: The **Zero-equation** turbulence model is selected from the options: Zero equation, k-ε (two equations), RNG k-ε, Spalart-Allmaras, Enhanced k-ε, Realisable k-ε, SST k-ω.*

-> **Theory:** The **SST (Shear Stress Transport) k-ω** model combines the k-ω model near walls (where it is accurate in adverse pressure gradients) with the k-ε model in the free stream (where k-ω is sensitive to free-stream conditions).
-It is the recommended model for internal cooling applications with separated flows and fin geometries.
+> **Theory:** The Zero Equation model is a simplified turbulence model used for flow simulations where computational efficiency is prioritized over high accuracy.
+It is commonly used for internal flows such as channel flow or airflow through fins.
+This model does not solve additional transport equations for turbulence.
+Instead, it estimates turbulent viscosity using algebraic relations.

 <br>